tdavidson/paving/README.md

 Built with Next.js + Tailwind + shadcn/ui + Google Maps, deployable to Vercel.
 No
 database — history lives in a committed JSON file (see "Storing the history").

-The UI is themed to match **taylordavidson.com** (the "Muir" palette): the system sans-serif stack, a `#3e63a4` blue accent on the controls, and map categories drawn from the same palette (teal milling, blue paving, rose ADA).
-Retheme by editing the CSS variables in `app/globals.css` and `COLORS` in `components/PavingMap.tsx`.

 ## How it works

 ```